 EU-Interreg-Project: Protecting the Area´s Resources Through Researched and Innovative Demonstration of Good Examples (PARTRIDGE, 2017-2020)

-The 4.8 Mio Euro project is funded by EU; the German part is co-funded by Deutsche Wildtier-Stiftung, Deutscher Jagdverband and Manfred-Hermsen-Stiftung.
+PARTRIDGE is funded by the EU North Sea Region Program Interreg.
+The German part of the Project is co-funded by Deutsche Wildtier Stiftung, Deutscher Jagdverband and Manfred-Hermsen-Stiftung.

 Dr Eckhard Gottschalk